-According to Consumer Reports, 32 % of millennials in the US uses CBD oil to help them cope with stress and anxiety.
+According to Consumer Reports, 32 % of millennials in the US use CBD oil to help them cope with stress and anxiety.

 CBD’s ability to pass the blood-brain barrier is a great indicator of its effectiveness with dealing with mental health issues.

 The Anxiety and Depression Association of America found that “anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the U.S.” with only 36.9% seeking treatment.
+During the COVID-19 pandemic those numbers have surged, with 41 % of respondents suffering from mental disorder in relation to COVID-19.
 Anxiety disorders are also quite closely connected with depression and other mental illnesses.
 Mental illness can be very difficult to cope with, affecting your day to day life.